 We may also seek Breakthrough Therapy Designation for some or all of our CAR-T and CAR-NK cell therapy product candidates.
 A breakthrough therapy is defined as a therapy that is intended, alone or in combination with one or more other therapies, to treat a serious or life-threatening disease or condition, and preliminary clinical evidence indicates that the therapy may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 For therapies that have been designated as breakthrough therapies, interaction and communication between the FDA and us can help to identify the most efficient path for clinical development.
 Therapies designated as breakthrough therapies by the FDA may also be eligible for priority review and accelerated approval.
-Designation as a breakthrough therapy is within the discretion of the FDA.
-Accordingly, even if we believe one of our product candidates meets the criteria for designation as a breakthrough therapy, the FDA may disagree and instead determine not to make such designation.
+Designation as a breakthrough therapy, the FDA may disagree and instead determine not to make such designation.
 In any event, the receipt of a